AmirHoshen/Graphs/README.md

 Peleg Zoborovsky

 # About

 this project represent a **Directed Graph** with algorithms to manipulate the graph.
 In this assignment we have developed a data structure, algorithms and Graphical User Interface.
 The assignment deals with the development of a data structure of deliberate weighted graph.
 After implement the Data structure, we implement algorithms such as the shortest path from source vertex to a destination vertex, if the graph is connected and several more. this Project contains **five main classes**

+- directed graph definition
+In formal terms, a directed graph is an ordered pair G = (V, A) where[1]

+V is a set whose elements are called vertices, nodes, or points;
+A is a set of ordered pairs of vertices, called arrows, directed edges (sometimes simply edges with the corresponding set named E instead of A), directed arcs, or directed lines.
+It differs from an ordinary or undirected graph, in that the latter is defined in terms of unordered pairs of vertices, which are usually called edges, arcs, or lines.

 # Project Classes
  - edgeData-